noob-noob1/IRCC_Project/readme.md

 Baseline models will be established, and performance comparisons will be conducted to select the most reliable forecasting method.

 ## 🚀 How to Run the Project
-Detailed instructions to run the forecasting visualization tool will be provided once the final deliverable is decided.

 In general, the setup will involve:
 ```bash
 # Clone repository